astrocaribe/dotfiles/NewEnvSetup.md

 Visit the main [website](http://brew.sh/) for information on how to install and use.

+##### [git-flow-completion](https://github.com/bobthecow/git-flow-completion) - Tab Complete for Git
+You'll thank yourself for this one.
+Follow the install instructions. **Note:**
+You'll tell yourself "But I already have git!".
+Trust me, install through Homebrew anyway.
+Else you risk loosing 2 days trying to figure out why it doesn't work!

 #### [Git](http://git-scm.com/) - Versioning For The Masses
 I couldn't advocate for this more; wether for science or web development, versioning is a **MUST**!!!
 Git is my tool of choice; start by learning to